Velocidex/velociraptor-docs/content/docs/server_automation/_index.md

 ### Exercise - label clients

 Labels are used within Velociraptor to group certain hosts together.
-This is useful for example when targetting a hunt, or to specify a set of clients to run monitoring queries.
+This is useful for example when targeting a hunt, or to specify a set of clients to run monitoring queries.

 You can change a client's label using the `label()` VQL function.